What is a Shoulder Dislocation?

 The shoulder is considered the most mobile joint in the body and has the ability to move and turn in a number of directions.
 While this high degree of mobility is advantageous, the wide range of motion also causes the shoulder to be highly susceptible to injury.
 A dislocation occurs when the ball and socket within the shoulder joint separates.
 The dislocation creates shoulder instability and allows the ball (humeral head) to move beyond the normal constraints placed by the socket (glenoid bone) in a forward, backward and/or downward direction.
-Orthopedic shoulder specialist serving the Vail, Aspen and Denver, Colorado communities, Dr. Matthew Provencher is highly skilled in diagnosing and treating patients who have experienced a shoulder dislocation.
+Orthopedic shoulder specialist serving the Vail, Aspen, Colorado Springs and Denver, Colorado communities, Dr. Matthew Provencher is highly skilled in diagnosing and treating patients who have experienced a shoulder dislocation.

 A dislocated shoulder is a common injury in athletes, especially athletes involved in football, hockey, basketball and other contact sports, as well as baseball, volleyball and tennis players who undergo repetitive arm motions.